benwismans/Ansible-Basic-Workshop-ENG/labs/01_NL_inventory.md

 ## Task 1.1: Inventory file creation
 In the inventory file are the hosts that can be reached with Ansible.
 An Ansible inventory works like a group, which can be put between square brackets
 [ and ].
-Within the group all clients are written down.
+Within the group all clients are listed with either their DNS name or IP-address.
 In our current example, we have only 1 host.

 * Edit the file called inventory: